benjaminzwicker/automation-exercise/README.md

   * Use `--grep '@tag'` to run specific tests

 # Design Decisions
+## Assumptions
+Assumptions made in order to proceed with this project include:
+1. The way the website is currently running is as expected and can be referenced in absence of a spec document
+2.

 ## Fixtures
 Fixtures were used to create test environments.
 This design pattern is useful to create reusable setup for every page or fixture that is needed for the tests.